opentracing-contrib/meta/README.md

 ## New contributions

 OpenTracing needs your help to proliferate.
 We’ve already had contributors instrument OSS projects, build tracing systems, and work on the API.
-If you are interested in getting involved, please drop us a note at [hello@opentracing.com](mailto:hello@opentracing.com) or say hello on [Gitter](https://gitter.im/opentracing/public) and we will work with you to come up with a useful proposal.
+If you are interested in getting involved, please drop us a note at [the mailing list](https://groups.google.com/forum/#!forum/opentracing) or say hello on [Gitter](https://gitter.im/opentracing/public) and we will work with you to come up with a useful proposal.

 ### Starting guides
 We have prepared for you step by step guides which should help you to start contributing: